 Ice skating health benefits

 Considering the moves and speed that you’re going at when ice skating, this also has a positive impact on your health.
 All the tricks done need your body to participate actively, and all this results to the improvement of your respiratory, prevent recurrent stroke, improve your heart rate and also helps in calorie burning in your body.
-It is also an activity that is regularly done to relieve stress because it’s done in the company of friends or strangers who later become friends and you get a chance to interact with others.
+It is also an activity that is regularly done to relieve stress.
+In the company of friends or strangers who later become friends, you get a chance to interact with others.
 Ice skating will also expose you to fresher air that helps you unwind the boredom and stress.

-The major difference between ice skating and rollerblading
+The significant difference between ice skating and rollerblading

-Rollerblading can best be termed as that activity of skating with boots called rollerblade boots aligned with wheels at the bottom to ease free movement (remember ice skates have a blade, not wheels)
+Rollerblading can be as the activity of skating with boots called rollerblade boots aligned with wheels at the bottom to ease free movement (remember ice skates have a blade, not wheels).

 Where is rollerblading done?

-Mostly, rollerblading is done on rough surfaces especially empty parking lots, local parks in the area and some designated skate parks.
+Mostly, rollerblading is done on rough surfaces, empty parking lots, local parks in the area and some designated skate parks.

 Compared to the dress code of ice skating, in rollerblading, one has to put on a protective helmet.
-This is important because falling on such rough surfaces could lead to severe head injuries.
+Wearing the mask is vital because falling on such rough surfaces could lead to severe head injuries.
 The other rollerblading safety gears include wrist guards to cover up your hand, knee pads to protect you from dangerous injuries and they should be well-secured to prevent motion.

 Where do you rollerblade?

-Unlike ice skating, rollerblading can be performed on roads, parking, car parks, skate parks and even on ice.
+Unlike ice skating, the rollerblading performed on roads, parking, car parks, skate parks and even on ice.
 Again, due to their enhanced efficiency and variety terrain, rollerblade boots can be used to play games like vert skating, freestyle skating, and speed skating.